Divorce

 Divorce can be a traumatic experience for you, your spouse, children, and extended family.
-At Richard L. Morris Co., L.P.A., our legal team is aware of your difficult situation and offer our legal support in your time of need.
+At Richard L. Morris Co., L.P.A., our legal team is aware of your difficult situation and offers our legal advice in your time of need.
 We offer direct, prompt, and personal service to answer your questions and address any legal concerns that you may have about your situation.

 To file for divorce in Ohio, you must have been a resident of the state for at least six months and have been a resident of the county where you are filing for divorce for at least 90 days.
 When you file for divorce, you must formally state the reason that you and your spouse are separating to the court.